gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   : If the DTLS connection fails so that no further data can be protected (i.e. either sent or received) with maintained security then it is not possible to establish a new DTLS connection and the protection engine will have to indicate this to the SCTP implementation so it can perform a one sides SCTP association termination.
+   : If the DTLS connection fails so that no further data can be protected (i.e. either sent or received) with maintained security then it is not possible to establish a new DTLS connection and DTLS will have to indicate this to the SCTP implementation so it can perform a one sides SCTP association termination.
 This will lead to an eventual SCTP association timeout in the peer.